joulook/Verification-of-Reactive-Systems-Spring-2021/Memory Anonymouse Mutual Exclusion/README.md

-# Memory Anonymouse Mutual Exclusion
+# Memory Anonymous Mutual Exclusion

 My 1st project was in the "Verification of Reactive Systems" course when I was in the 2nd semester of my master's at SUT.
 In this project, I modeled three processes that shared a 5-cell memory without prior agreement based on "Zahra Aghazadeh, Damein Imbs, Michel Raynal, Gadi Taubenfeld, and Philipp Woelfel.
 Optimal Memory-Anonymous Symmetric Deadlock-Free Mutual Exclusion.
 PODC ’19: Proceedings of the 2019 ACM Symposium on Principles of Distributed Computing, July 2019, Pages 157–166" paper and verified safety, deadlock, and liveness LTL properties.